 Up until my bladder cancer, I rarely used drugs.
 I rarely even took aspirin, let alone morphine.
-But cancer will change many things about our life.
+But cancer will change many things in our life.
 In my case, it was the use of pharmaceuticals.

 The first introduction came when I met the anesthetists.

-Before surgery, Dr. Henderson arrived accompanied by a bodyguard, this guy was massive and ripped.
-I mean he could have been the Incredible Hulk if he was just green and maybe a bit smaller.
+Before surgery, Dr. Henderson arrived accompanied by a bodyguard; this guy was massive and ripped.
+I mean, he could have been the Incredible Hulk if he was just green and maybe a bit smaller.
 He was wearing scrubs and began to ask me questions about allergies to medication.
-I finally realized that this wasn’t a bodyguard, after all, he was the anesthetist.
+I finally realized that this wasn't a bodyguard.
+After all, he was the anesthetist.

-A short time later a couple of people wheeled me to the operating room and helped me onto the operating table.
+A short time later, a couple of people wheeled me to the operating room and helped me onto the operating table.
 My memory starts getting fuzzy here.
-I know I was awake when the Hulk came in to put me to sleep, but I don’t really remember it.
+I know I was awake when the Hulk came in to put me to sleep, but I don't really remember it.

 The post-op itch

 Then at some point, I was in a different room.
 It was small and only held my bed.
 I soon came to understand it was still a recovery room, not the hospital room I would eventually be assigned.
-I wasn’t in pain, but I itched to high heaven.
-I had compression cuffs on my legs and I could not get to my legs to scratch.
+I wasn't in pain, but I itched to high heaven.
+I had compression cuffs on my legs, and I could not get my legs to scratch.
 I started looking around the room for something I could use to stick in the cuffs to relieve the itch.
 My daughter volunteered to check the gift shop to see if they had something I could use.
 The only thing she found was a bright pink ruler.

 Dr. Henderson stopped by just as my daughter arrived back in my room with the ruler.
-He got a funny look on his face when she handed it to me and said, “Dad, I got you this at the gift shop.”
-He was probably even more confused with my obvious glee at the gift.
+He got a funny look on his face when she handed it to me and said, "Dad, I got you this at the gift shop."
+He was probably even more confused by my obvious glee at the gift.
 Then he laughed harder than I had ever heard him laugh before when I shoved it down the leg cuffs and began to vigorously relieve the itching.